kubernetes/community/sig-pm/SIG PM representatives.md

 ### SIG PM representative role definition

 SIG PM representative is a specific person from the SIG, who represents this SIG to PM group.
-The role defaults to SIG lead, but not limited to - every SIG may assign a representative.
+The role defaults to SIG lead, but not limited to.
+Every SIG may assign a representative.

 SIG PM responsibilities:
   * identify all features in the current release from the SIG